 We provide a wide range of services to help support new development.
-These services are often referred to as “new connection services” and the way that we charge for them is changing from April 2018.
+These services are often referred to as “new connection services” and the way that we charge for them changed in April 2018.

-If you are involved in property development and you require new connections to our water or wastewater networks, then these changes will affect you.
-Customers that will be affected will fall broadly in to a number of groups:
+If you are involved in property development and you require new connections to our water or wastewater networks, then these changes will have affected you.
+Customers affected will fall broadly in to a number of groups:

 • Large companies constructing many new properties per year